Culinary training for International Cuisines in the Philippines taught by International Instructors

 Students are introduced to sensory pairing science:

-Study of six cheese categories, from fresh to blue-veined and their moisture and fat ratios.
+Study of six cheese categories, from fresh to blue-veined, and their moisture and fat ratios.

 Correlation between cheese texture and wine acidity or tannin level.